tlareywi/BlueScreenBrewery/README.md

    - Command - Optional.
 The MQTT message the sensor will listen on for incoming commands.
 This can be used to issue calibration or temperature compensation commands from Node-Red flows.

 * Tilt        - Integrates temperature and Sp.Gr. readings from a Tilt sensor.
-The Index field maps to the Tilt color as defined below.
     - Topic - Required.
 Payload is set to JSON containing the reading data in the format {"Temp": x, "Grav": y}.
     - GPIO  - Required.
     - Index - Required.
 Index in this context maps to the Tilt sensor color.
 The mappings are given below.
 For example, to integrate a Blue Tilt set Index to 5.